Callbacks

 The solution returned by MadNLP will satisfy the equality constraints only up to a tolerance $ϵ$.

-MadNLP has to keep in memory all the indexes associated to the equality and inequality constraints.
-Similarly, MadNLP has to keep track of the indexes of the bounded variables and the fixed variables.
-MadNLP provides a utility get_index_constraints to import all the indexes required by MadNLP.
-Each index vector is encoded as a Vector{Int}.
+MadNLP has to keep in memory all the indexes associated to the equality and inequality constraints, as well as the indexes of the bounded variables and the fixed variables.
+The indexes are stored explicitly as a Vector{Int} in the AbstractCallback structure used by MadNLP.